Ukrainian nationalism: Cossack Hetmanate

-Russian and Austrio-Hasburg Empires
+Russian and Habsburg Empires

-An intense period of russification began for the areas of the Hetmanate.
+An intense period of Russification began for the areas of the Hetmanate.
 After 1785 the Romanov dynasty made a conscious effort to assimilate the Ruthenian and Cossack elites by granting them noble status within the Russian Empire.
 This led to a decline of the Ukrainian language among ruling elite.
-Ukrainian language and culture was preserved through folks stories and songs.
+Ukrainian language and culture was preserved through folk stories and songs.
 After the three partitions of the Polish-Lithuanian Commonwealth, the regions of Galicia (Halychyna) and Bukovina became part of the Habsburg Empire.
 Ukrainians living within the Austrian state did not face the same cultural repression and were influenced by the nationalism that spread after the French Revolution and the American Revolution.

 After the Revolutions of 1848 in the Austrian Empire, the Ruthenian Council tried to establish a Ukrainian nation but this effort was thwarted.
-National identities developed among Belarusians, Ukrainians, and Carpatho-Rusyn (Czheck).
+National identities developed among Belarusians, Ukrainians, and Carpatho-Rusyns.

+The Ukrainophilism movement developed in the Russian Empire from the 1860s–1880s, named as such after Ukrainian activists who self-identified as Ukrainophiles (ukrainofily or ukrainoliubtsi).
+The term acquired a negative connotation in the 1890s and 1900s when it began to be used by the next generation of nationalist thinkers, such as Borys Hrinchenko and Mykola Mikhnovsky, to describe Ukrainians whose national consciousness had not developed past an ethnographic appreciation.

+Clandestine societies called hromadas began to be set up in the late 1850s by the Ukrainian intelligentsia in Tsarist Russia.
+They had the aim of promoting national consciousness through self-education and exhibited a shared emphasis on promoting the Ukrainian language and reading Ukrainian literature, especially the works of Taras Shevchenko.
+Because of police persecution and the transience of their members, most hromadas only existed for a few years.

+West Ukrainian populism emerged in the 1860s among the younger generation of the Ukrainian intelligentia (commonly known as narodovtsi or populists) in Austrian Galicia as a reaction to the increasingly disillusioned and clerical older generation that had begun to orient itself towards Russophilism.
+Contacts with Ukrainophiles in the Russian Empire strongly influenced the emergence of the movement, whereafter they organised hromadas.

+The movement later lost its socially radical elements and became more clerically conservative as its proponents aged and began to cooperate with clerics who had broken with the Russophiles.
+In response, a new radical populist movement emerged based on the thought of Mykhailo Drahomanov that included Ivan Franko and which founded the Ukrainian Radical Party in 1890.